RedHatNordicsSA/linux4win/content/lab3.md

 Selecting ```y``` installs not only the binaries for the Apache web server and the dependencies it needs to work, but also a services definition for it.
 This allows us to manage the state of Apache using the ```Services``` interface in the ```Web console```.

 :boom: Click on services and filter for ```httpd```, just as you did previously with ssh.
 You should see an entry called ```httpd.service```.
 Click on that entry, which will take you to the below shown page.

+:exclamation: If the page is missing buttons please reload the page.

 ![service httpd enable](images/interface_httpddead.png)